dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/xkey-directive.md

 - Some WPF types declare an implicit key for dictionary usage.
 For example, a <xref:System.Windows.Style> with a <xref:System.Windows.Style.TargetType%2A>, or a <xref:System.Windows.DataTemplate> with a <xref:System.Windows.DataTemplate.DataType%2A>, can be  in a <xref:System.Windows.ResourceDictionary> and use the implicit key.

 - WPF supports a merged resource dictionary concept.
 Keys can be shared between the merged dictionaries, and the shared key behavior can be accessed using <xref:System.Windows.FrameworkContentElement.FindResource%2A>.
-For more information, see [Merged Resource Dictionaries](../framework/wpf/advanced/merged-resource-dictionaries.md).
+For more information, see [Merged resource dictionaries](../net/wpf/systems/xaml-resources-merged-dictionaries.md).

  In the overall WPF XAML implementation and application model, key uniqueness is not checked by the XAML markup compiler.
 Instead, missing or nonunique `x:Key` values cause load-time XAML parser errors.
 However, Visual Studio handling of dictionaries for WPF can often note such errors in the design phase.